-Note: This article was originally published on July 19 and updated on August 27.
-Updates are at the bottom of each writeup in bold.
+Note: This article was originally published on July 18 and updated on August 27.
+Updates are in bold.

 Top fantasy target: Alex Collins

 Other notables: Kenneth Dixon, Buck Allen